<img alt="" src="https://secure.hall3hook.com/198371.png" style="display:none;">

 GASB 87

-Under GASB 87 lessors record a lease receivable and a deferred inflow of resources at the commencement of the lease term.
+Under GASB 87, lessors record a lease receivable and a deferred inflow of resources at the commencement of the lease term.
 A lease receivable is calculated as the present value of the lease receipts expected during the lease term.
-Similar to IFRS 16, there is only one type of lease for all leases, similar to the finance lease under ASC 842.
+Much like IFRS 16, there is only one type of lease for all leases, similar to the finance lease under ASC 842.

-Lessees, however, are required to recognize a lease liability and a lease asset at the commencement of the lease term.
-The lease liability is the present value of future payments expected to be made over the course of the lease, and the leased asset, representing the lessee's right to use the leased property, is measured as the initial amount of lease liability.
-This also includes any payments made to the lessor at or before the time of commencement of the lease and minus any lease incentives received from the lessor.
+Lessees are required to recognize a lease liability and a lease asset at the commencement of the lease term.
+The lease liability is the present value of future payments expected to be made over the course of the lease.
+The leased asset, representing the lessee's right to use the leased property, is measured as the initial amount of lease liability plus any payments made to the lessor at or before the time of commencement of the lease, and minus any lease incentives received from the lessor.
 The lease asset is then amortized over the shorter of the lease term or the useful life of the underlying asset.

 Why Software Is the Best Option for Lessee vs. Lessor Accounting

 Documenting lessee vs. lessor information on your financials can be difficult.
-With guidelines getting increasingly complicated for both lessors and lessees when it comes to documenting their leasing financials, using software to quickly and accurately calculate leases is becoming more popular.
-LeaseCrunch provides software that does lease accounting for you.
+With guidelines becoming increasingly complicated for both lessors and lessees when it comes to documenting their leases, using software to quickly and accurately calculate ROU Assets and Lease Liabilities is becoming more popular.
+LeaseCrunch provides software that makes lease accounting a seamless, quick, error-free process.
 Our software is:

 Efficient

 Never again do a manual calculation for lease accounting.
-With that, eliminate manual data entry errors and increase the accuracy of your financial statements.
+Eliminate manual data entry errors and increase the accuracy of your financial statements with our automated software.

 Easy To Use

-Our software crunches the numbers behind the scenes, meaning the extent of your work is interacting with our user-friendly interface and in-line resource guide.
+Our software crunches the numbers behind the scenes, meaning most of your accounting work is interacting with our user-friendly interface and in-line resource guide.

 Customizable